A2D2: Fine-Tuning Any-Length Discrete Diffusion for Adaptive Decoding

 • We establish unmasking and insertion quality as tractable methods of minimizing compounding parallelization error (CPE) and introduce the Adaptive Joint Decoding (AJD) loss, which provably yields the optimal path measure that minimizes error and generates the reward-tilted distribution.

-• We demonstrate that A2D2 simultaneously optimizes rewards while enhancing generation flexibility and accuracy over prior fixed-length fine-tuning and inference-time guidance approaches on multi-objective therapeutic peptide design.
+• We demonstrate that A2D2 simultaneously optimizes rewards while enhancing generation flexibility and accuracy over prior fixed-length fine-tuning and inference-time guidance approaches across drug-like small molecule design, multi-objective therapeutic peptide generation, and language reasoning.

 Overview of Framework